barryclark/jekyll-now/_posts/2014-03-14-pantograph-doc.md

 Distressingly, this appears to be a function that cannot be resolved into a one-to-one mapping from the vector space $(\phi_a, \phi_b)$ onto the $(x,y)$ coordinate system of the pen by any conventional means: that is, for each $(x,y)$ on the pad, there are two or three sets of $(\phi_a, \phi_b)$ positions that could achieve that position.

-At a loss with the tools of continuous mathematics, I turned to discrete simulations: a set of four processing.js simulations illustrating what turned out to be a very complex space.
+At a loss with the tools of continuous mathematics, I turned to discrete simulations: a set of three processing.js simulations illustrating what turned out to be a very complex space.

 <script src="https://cdnjs.cloudflare.com/ajax/libs/processing.js/1.4.8/processing.min.js"></script>